Quickstart: Implementing Top Items with the API

 -

-: A comma-separated list of the content type you want suggestions for, along with the quantity for each (e.g,product:6,category:3
+type: A comma-separated list of the content type you want Top Items for, along with the quantity for each (e.g,product:6,category:3).

 Optional parameters (recommended)